A list of the best remote transcription jobs for beginners.

 Upwork is a freelance job platform.
 It allows freelance workers to apply for individual jobs.

-You can search for transcription jobs and read through the requirements for each job to find out the experience required, as well as the pay.
+You can search for remote transcription jobs and read through the requirements for each job to find out the experience required, as well as the pay.

 Look for jobs on Upwork.